HUKang-2000/LassoCMAQ/README.md

 # LassoCMAQ
 - LassoCMAQ is a computationally efficient reduced-form CMAQ model, developed using the least absolute shrinkage and selection operator (LASSO) together with an adaptive logit transformation of the response variable.
-- It estimates ozone and PM<sub>2.5</sub> concentrations from regional emission-control scenarios in about 30 seconds per scenario.
+- It estimates ozone and PM<sub>2.5</sub> concentrations from regional emission-control scenarios within a minute per scenario.
 The model computes concentrations for every grid cell at every hour, enabling rapid what-if exploration without running CMAQ.
+- The live server is available at 220.70.0.234:8080.

 ## How to use LassoCMAQ
 1. Enter a 17 × 7 emission scenario matrix (Region × Emission Sector) specifying emission change ratios (e.g., 0.9 = 10% reduction from the baseline).